Woman reading to child

 2. Use the proceeds to purchase a new deferred contract with either a 5- or 10-year payout option or for your lifetime.

-These aren’t all of the available payment options.
-A financial services professional will be able to provide a more comprehensive list and can help you determine which option might be right for you.
+These aren’t the only payment options available, though.
+Your financial services professional will be able to provide a more comprehensive list and can help you determine which option might be right for you.

-We offer a variety of options to suit your needs.
-It’s important to think about what your goals are and what you want to achieve.
+When thinking about how to invest your inheritance, there are a variety of choices available.
+It’s important to think about what your needs are and what you want to achieve, including:

 • Do you want to accumulate assets?